cannibalmaid/DbLib/README.md

 * Provide access to popular database jdbc-drivers: SQLite and MySQL;
 * Include popular library ORMLite, that provides access to database without using SQL-queries;
 * Include great Sql2o engine.
 Make your queries easy :)
 * Organizes universal data storage for all plugins, that uses DbLib.
-Server owner must configure DbLib once and all plugins that use DbLib will work fine!
+DbLibPlugin.getPlugin().getServer() owner must configure DbLib once and all plugins that use DbLib will work fine!

 ## Configuration
 Configuration file named config.yml in Nukkit and config.json in Voxelwind.